KangLin/RabbitRemoteControl/docs/Compile/BuildLinux.md

 - Compile from source code
   + Source-code location: [https://github.com/LibVNC/libvncserver](https://github.com/LibVNC/libvncserver)
   It is recommended to use the patches from: https://github.com/KangLin/libvncserver
-  + Specify CMake parameters: -Dlibvncclient_DIR=[libvncserver installation path]/lib/cmake/LibVNCServer
+  + Specify CMake parameters: -DLibVNCServer_DIR=[LibVNCServer installation path]/lib/cmake/LibVNCServer

 #### TigerVNC
 The official program does not support libraries.